Supported on: Android SDK 1.0.33+

 - Map each answer option to a target step

-The SDK handles routing automatically — no code needed.
-All answers are returned in the responses map in onOnboardingCompleted.
+All answers (including branched paths) are returned in the responses map in onOnboardingCompleted.

 Auto-Tracked Events